vicoslab/dis_tutorial6/README.md

 - `world` or `earth` - localizes one or multiple robots on the world WGS84 system based on GNSS or other global data
 - sensor frames like `camera`, `imu`, `laser`, `sonar`, etc. which reflect the position and rotation of sensors mounted on the real robot, so their data can be accurately transformed into other frames

-When multiple robots are in the same TF graph, the conventional way to separate them is using namespacing, i.e. prepending a robot name to the frames. that way `/robot1/base_link` can be distinct from `/robot2/base_link` while using the same conventions or even be built from the same URDF file.
+When multiple robots are in the same TF graph, the conventional way to separate them is using namespacing, i.e. prepending a robot name to the frames.
+That way `/robot1/base_link` can be distinct from `/robot2/base_link` while using the same conventions or even be built from the same URDF file.

 You can use the following command to collect and view currently available frames:

     ros2 run tf2_tools view_frames

-If you're running the turtlebot simulator, the generated PDF should look something similar as the excerpt below, a full graph of all connected frames:
+If you're running the TurtleBot simulator, the generated PDF should look something similar to the excerpt below, a full graph of all connected frames:

 ![tf_frames](figs/tf_frames.png)